Al Leiter: Charitable work

-Leiter has won nearly every philanthropic award MLB offers, including the 2000 Roberto Clemente Award.
-He also won the Branch Rickey Award in 1999.
+Leiter has won nearly every philanthropic award MLB offers, including the Roberto Clemente Award in 2000 and the Branch Rickey Award in 1999.

 Political activities

 Leiter has expressed interest in running for political office as a Republican in his home state of New Jersey.
 He served as a member of New Jersey Governor Chris Christie's transition team.
 Leiter was appointed as a member to the New Jersey Sports, Gaming, and Entertainment Committee.
 Governor Christie nominated him for the New Jersey Hall of Fame Commission and he was appointed to the commission by the state senate.

 Leiter has donated thousands of dollars to GOP candidates, including Donald Trump, David Perdue, Kelly Loeffler, Lindsey Graham, Chris Christie, and Rudy Giuliani.

 Personal life

 Leiter is of Austrian, Czech and British descent.
-He and his wife Lori have four children: Lindsay Brooke, Carly Jayne, Jack Thomas, and Katelyn Grace.
-His brother Mark Leiter pitched 11 seasons in the Majors.
-Another brother, Kurt, played in the Baltimore Orioles organization and reached as high as Double-A. His nephew Mark Leiter Jr. is also a professional baseball pitcher.
+He and his wife Lori have four children: three daughters, Lindsay, Carly and Katelyn, and one son, Jack (who made his MLB debut with the Texas Rangers in 2024).
+His brother, Kurt, played in the Baltimore Orioles organization and reached as high as Double-A. Another brother, Mark Leiter, pitched 11 seasons in the Majors.
+His nephew Mark Leiter Jr. is also a professional baseball pitcher, making Mark Sr. and Al the first brothers to play in Major League Baseball who also had sons play in the Majors.